lammaskoira/bark/README.md

 * `orgconfig`: The organization configuration from the GitHub API.
   This comes from a [GET request to the GitHub API](https://docs.github.com/en/rest/reference/orgs#get-an-organization).

+* `apps_in_org`: It's a list of all the GitHub Apps in the organization.
+  This comes from a [GET request to the GitHub API](https://docs.github.com/en/rest/orgs/orgs#list-app-installations-for-an-organization).

 ### Policy language

 The policy format is [rego](https://www.openpolicyagent.org/docs/latest/policy-language/)